Jake-Fisher/Jake-Fisher/README.md

 - 👋 Hi, I’m @Jake-Fischer
-- 👀 I’m interested in Nothing
+- 👀 I’m interested in Coding
 - 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me - DON'T